 *Bloomsbury Group: http://en.wikipedia.org/wiki/Bloomsbury_Group.

-*Lady Ottoline Morrell: http://en.wikipedia.org/wiki/Lady_Ottoline_Morrell
+*Lady Ottoline Morrell: http://en.wikipedia.org/wiki/Lady_Ottoline_Morrell:

 Morrell had a long affair with philosopher Bertrand Russell, with whom she exchanged more than 3,500 letters.

-Wikipedia sources include articles from McMaster University:
+*Wikipedia sources on Bertrand Russell include articles from McMaster University:

 Russell: The Journal of Bertrand Russell Studies: https://mulpress.mcmaster.ca/russelljournal